zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/create-server-ios.md

 ### Known issues with this method

 - May cause a respring loop if a server is created and after that, there is too little memory left.
 If you experience this issue, you can reboot the device, or SSH to your device and run the `killall` command.

+- If the terminal process is terminated, the server will be unable to access.
+A workaround is described below.

 - Connecting from an Android phone (or maybe an iOS phone as well) causes crash on the client.
 (This issue is being tested and investigated.)